tiepdotme/redant-home/portfolio/12wbt-daily-app.md

 team_size: 6 people
 lines_of_code: 30k
 technologies:
   - Swift
   - FB authentication
   - iOS Push
   - CoreData
 images:
   - filename: 12wbt-daily-app-1.jpg
   - filename: 12wbt-daily-app-2.jpg
   - filename: 12wbt-daily-app-3.jpg
   - filename: 12wbt-daily-app-4.jpg
   - filename: 12wbt-daily-app-5.jpg
 subtitle: ''
 projects: []
 image: ''
 how_title: ''
 how_bulletpoints: []
+hide_blurb: true
 ---

 You've probably heard about the wildly popular fitness program [12WBT by Michelle Bridges](/portfolio/12wbt/).
 You can read a bit more about [12WBT here](/portfolio/12wbt/).

 Lots of people start digital projects by listing an App as one of their requirements.
 Digging deeper, typically what they **actually** want is to connect to an audience of customers - many of which are predominantly mobile.
 Don't jump to the solution just yet - an App is just one way to to do this.
 But you need to start by addressing the core requirement - creating something that your audience of customers really want.

 Now 12WBT already had this- they have a very successful digital product, with lots of engaged customers.
 We had already developed the main product so that it was optimised for how their audience was using the product:

-* on their mobile phones
+- on their mobile phones
-* on their desktop or laptops
+- on their desktop or laptops
-* printing out parts and using that during a workout or cooking
+- printing out parts and using that during a workout or cooking

 But there were some specific user issues we needed to address for people using the product on mobile.